City Cast DC logo

 The building belonged to Dorsch’s Bakery, who along with Corby Baking and Holzbeierlein Bakery, ruled D.C.’s bread market throughout the 19th and early 20th centuries.
 The three bakeries viciously competed to rule D.C.’s baking scene, often placing savage attack ads in local papers.

-Dorsch’s started out of a woodshed serving just a few loaves a day but quickly expanded.
-By the late 1920s, it had moved to the building in Shaw and was producing 100,000 loaves of bread a day.
+Dorsch’s started out of a woodshed, serving just a few loaves a day, but quickly expanded.
+By the late 1920s, it had moved to a building in Shaw and was producing 100,000 loaves of bread a day.

 Wonder Bread Factory in 2006 before it was refurbished.
 (Elvert Barnes/Flickr)